Breast mass: Fatty lumps

 Fat necrosis is a condition in which the normal fat cells of the breast become round lumps.
 Symptoms can include pain, firmness, redness, and/or bruising.
 Fat necrosis usually goes away without treatment but can form permanent scar tissue that may show up as an abnormality on a mammogram.

 A lipoma is a non-cancerous lump of fatty tissue that is soft to the touch, usually movable, and is generally painless.

 Other

 Breast hematomas and seromas may be visible as a local swelling of the breast.
 Seromas are a common complication of breast surgery.
 Hematomas can also occur after breast surgery or breast injury or, more rarely, they can occur spontaneously in patients with coagulopathy.

 Diagnosis

 Breast lumps are often discovered during a breast self-examination or during a routine check-up.
 Upon noticing an unusual lump in the breast the best course of action is to schedule an examination with a physician who can best diagnose the type of breast lump and strategy for treatment.

-People should make sure that the medical records of any breast-related illnesses are retained, as this facilitates diagnosis in case of recurrence or follow-up.